Department of Justice is now the Department of Communities and Justice. Find out more >

 You will need to complete the following forms:

-You can download these forms from Forms on the Federal Circuit and Family Court of Australia website.
+You can download these forms from the Forms page on the Federal Circuit and Family Court of Australia website.

-You don’t need to download the Application in a Case if you eFile and select the guided process through the Commonwealth Courts Portal.
+You don’t need to download the Application in a Proceeding if you eFile and select the guided process through the Commonwealth Courts Portal.

 Before you start writing, you should get all the documents you want to attach to your Affidavit.